ORQ: Complex Analytics on Private Data with Strong Security Guarantees: Experimental evaluation

 Next, we compare with SecretFlow~\cite{fang2024secretflow}, a recent relational MPC framework that operates in the peer-to-peer setting.
 To our knowledge, SecretFlow is the only open-source system of this type that scales TPC-H-based queries to millions of input rows per table.
 However, we emphasize that SecretFlow \emph{leaks which rows match} to the parties, while \ours does not introduce any leakage.
 Nevertheless, we include this comparison to show that \ours can achieve competitive performance even in a peer-to-peer setting.
 We configure \ours with the SH-DM protocol that uses the same underlying MPC primitives as SecretFlow (ABY~\cite{aby}), and we allow both systems to perform operations in the data owners' trusted compute, otherwise SecretFlow's optimizations are not applicable.

 Figure~\ref{fig:secrecy-comparison} (right) shows results for the five queries used in the SecretFlow paper, run on 16M input rows per table. \ours delivers superior performance in all cases, while protecting all data and intermediate result sizes.
-It achieves $58\times$ - $85\times$ lower latency for simple queries without joins (S1, S2) and $1.1\times$ -$1.5\times$ lower latency for join queries that also include aggregation (S3, S4) and oblivious group-by (S5). \camera{Despite SecretFlow’s leakage, \ours still wins on performance due to its more efficient sorting and fused join-aggregation operator.
+It achieves $58-85\times$ lower latency for simple queries without joins (S1, S2) and $1.1-1.5\times$ lower latency for join queries that include aggregations (S3, S4) or oblivious group-by (S5). \tocsCam{S1 and S2 see such significant speedups because --- under SecretFlow's peer-to-peer model --- those queries largely reduce to local SQL operations rather than communication-intensive MPC evaluations.} \camera{Despite SecretFlow's leakage, \ours still wins on performance due to its more efficient sorting and fused join-aggregation operator.
 Both systems use radixsort, but SecretFlow cannot leverage parallelism.
-In contrast, ORQ’s operators are vectorized and data-parallel.}
+In contrast, \ours's operators are vectorized and data-parallel.}

 \paragraph{Comparison on oblivious sort.} We now compare \ours's oblivious radixsort against two publicly available state-of-the-art implementations.
-In Figure~\ref{fig:secretflow-comparison}, we compare our SH-DM radixsort with SecretFlow's \texttt{SBK} ($64$-bit radixsort) and \texttt{SBK\_valid} protocols. \texttt{SBK\_valid} is a modified radixsort that relies on data owners locally mapping plaintext data to use at most $\lceil\log_{2} n\rceil$ bits, where $n$ is the input size ($n = 17, 20, 24$ bits in this experiment).
+In Figure~\ref{fig:secretflow-comparison}, we compare our SH-DM radixsort with SecretFlow's \texttt{SBK} ($64$-bit radixsort) and \texttt{SBK\_valid} protocols. \texttt{SBK\_valid} is a modified radixsort that relies on data owners locally mapping plaintext data to use at most $\lceil\lg n\rceil$ bits, where $n$ is the input size ($n = 17, 20, 24$ bits in this experiment).
 Even though it favors the baseline, we compare \texttt{SBK\_valid} to our $32$-bit radixsort and \texttt{SBK} to our $64$-bit protocol.
 We see that \ours is up to $4.4\times$ and $5.5\times$ faster when sorting $1\mathrm M$ and $10\mathrm M$ elements, respectively.